KarrLab/obj_tables/docs/migration.rst

 code uses :obj:`migrator.existing_defs` which is a dictionary that maps each *Model*'s name to its class definition to obtain the definition of the :obj:`Test` class.

-.. todo: important: spread concept of sentinel commits to rest of document
 .. todo: important: ask Yin Hoon to review

 This example :obj:`custom_io_classes.py` file configures a migration of files that